-I am more convinced than ever that we need to use as many avenues as possible to build our lists.
+We need to use as many avenues as possible to build our email lists.
 Not quantity for quantity’s sake, but seeking the highest quality of loyal subscribers.

 From time to time, ask people who follow you to sign up.
 Don’t beg, just ask.
 You can use the ask in combination with any giveaways mentioned below.

-Speaking is related to the In-Person Ask and Sign-Up Forms, but it must be a category by itself because it’s a powerful way to build your list.
+Asking in conjunction with speaking is related to asking in person and via sign-up forms, but it must be a category by itself because it’s a powerful way to build your list.

-If you shine in front of a crowd, you probably have a lot of people in the room that would be thrilled to hear from you again.
+If you shine in front of a crowd, consider adding more speaking engagements in order to build your list.
+You will undoubtedly have a lot of people in the room that would be thrilled to hear from you again.
 Catch ‘em while you can!

-Pass around a form in the audience whenever you speak.
+As I mentioned above, speaking is a great way to grow your list.
+Pass around a form or individual cards to the audience.
 Leave out a guest notebook or individual comment cards at your exhibition or event.
 Be sure there’s a checkbox to sign up for your list, and that it’s clear they know what they are signing up for.

-You know what I’m talking about here: those annoying boxes that cover up your screen just as you’re getting interested in a site.
+You know what I’m talking about here.
+Pop-ups are those annoying boxes that cover up your screen just as you’re getting interested in a site.
 You’re being asked to enter your name and email address in return for the promise of a freebie or newsletter.

 Yes, we’re all irritated by them, but there’s a reason they are ubiquitous online.
 It’s because they work!